berikv/berikv.github.io/_posts/repairs/2025-05-07-sugden-amplifier.md

 I leave the capacitors that measure fine — they've survived over 40 years, and chances are good they’ll survive another 40.
 For the out-of-spec capacitors in the photo, I order replacements.

+The PCB bend marks are not visible on the side with the traces, nothing to worry about.
+There is quite some 40 year old flux residue on the solder side of the PCB, which I clean up using some isapropanol alcohol.

 There isn’t much point in testing the amplifier without having good capacitors in place.
 Instead, I do some work on the front panel.
 <img src="/assets/img/repairs/sugden_a25/AD626992-F186-4CEB-BAAA-A35DF43F41D6_1_102_o.jpeg" />